dotnet/roslyn-analyzers/src/NetAnalyzers/Microsoft.CodeAnalysis.NetAnalyzers.md

 ## [CA1014](https://docs.microsoft.com/dotnet/fundamentals/code-analysis/quality-rules/ca1014): Mark assemblies with CLSCompliant

 The Common Language Specification (CLS) defines naming restrictions, data types, and rules to which assemblies must conform if they will be used across programming languages.
-Good design dictates that all assemblies explicitly indicate CLS compliance by using CLSCompliantAttribute .
+Good design dictates that all assemblies explicitly indicate CLS compliance by using 'CLSCompliantAttribute' .
 If this attribute is not present on an assembly, the assembly is not compliant.

 |Item|Value|
 |-|-|